ThomasTorres2024/Obsidian-Notes/Calculus/Calculus/Geometry of Euclidean Spaces and Identities/The Geometry of Planes.md

  * If $P_{3}$ is not parallel to $P_{1} \cap P_{2}$, then $P_{1} \cap P_{2} \subseteq P_{3}$, then $\vec{x}$ has infinitely many solutions where any point in $P_{2} \cap P_{1}$ is a solution to the system , which could be a plane or a line
 * If $P_{3}$ is parallel to $P_{1} \cap P_{2}$ then $\not \exists \vec{x}$ that satisfies our system

-We can reconnect the ideas with the [[determinant]] and solving a linear system.
+We can reconnect the ideas with the [[Determinant]] and solving a linear system.
 We are guaranteed a linear solution if $A^{-1}$ exists, which means that the determinant of our system is non-zero.

 For the homogeneous case, we are guaranteed to have a solution.
 That is to say there is always a solution for: